On Trains & Buses

 Vy

 Until 2019, the Norwegian state railway company was known as NSB but changed to a new identity for its rail and bus operations.
-Its network got trimmed by the awarding of the contract for train service operation between Oslo and Stavanger along with associated branch lines to Go-Ahead Nordic and SJ NORD then took over much of is network north of Oslo too.
+Its network got trimmed by the awarding of the contract for train service operation between Oslo and Stavanger along with associated branch lines to Go-Ahead Nordic, and SJ NORD then took over much of is network north of Oslo too.
 Otherwise, its business is as before with multiple services per day on all lines even if journey times eat up much of the day in some cases.
-Train tickets for all of Norway remain on sale through the website and that is just as well since the one for Go-Ahead Nordic and SJ NORD are only in Norwegian while Vy does have a solid English language version.
+Train tickets for all of Norway remain on sale through the website and that is just as well since the ones for the others, Go-Ahead Nordic and SJ NORD, are only in Norwegian while Vy does have a solid English language version.

 West Midlands Trains